-Influence and persuasion are to be used with integrity and are about short-term compliance while still maintaining good, long-term relationships.
-If used wisely, people will naturally and automatically begin to trust you, have confidence in you, and will want to be persuaded by you.
-That said, praise and their self-esteem are great examples of tools for persuasion.
+Influence and persuasion are to be used with integrity and are about short-term compliance while maintaining good, long-term relationships.
+If used wisely, people will naturally and automatically begin to trust you, have confidence in you, and want to be persuaded by you.
+That said, praise and self-esteem are great examples of tools for persuasion.

 Praise, Recognition, and Acceptance

 It’s well-known that most people desire praise, recognition, and acceptance.
 Praise and acceptance are two of humanity’s biggest cravings, and all three have their place in Maslow’s Hierarchy of Needs.
 It’s ingrained in everyone’s psyche to be respected and accepted.

 It isn’t a stretch to understand how compliments can change one’s behaviour.
 They make the recipient feel needed, valued and appreciated.
 These compliments will make the recipient feel like they have a reputation to live up to or an opportunity to prove the validity of the commendation they received.

 Compliments can change behaviour because they make the recipient feel needed and valued.
 The individual now has a reputation to live up to or an opportunity to prove the validity of the compliment.

 People possessing self-esteem denote a sense of strength and security.
 They can admit when they’re wrong and are not unravelled by criticism.
 Such self-confidence can be seen in all aspects of their lives, from their jobs to their education, relationships, and income.